🧵 str

 char * strdup(const char *src)

-Duplicates a null-terminated string.
+Duplicates a nil-terminated string.

 char * strndup(const char *src, size_t size)